 ## [1] 5

-This tells that the probability that the number of successes is < 5 is 1% or less in a binomial experiment with 10 trials and success probability of 0.8.
+This tells that the probability that the number of successes is < 5 is 1% or less in the binomial experiment with 10 trials and success probability of 0.8.

 n.experiments = 10000